JuliaDocs/DocumenterCitations.jl/docs/src/syntax.md

 The use of `@string` macros for abbreviated journal names is encouraged, with the caveat of [#31](https://github.com/Humans-of-Julia/BibParser.jl/issues/31) and [#32](https://github.com/Humans-of-Julia/BibParser.jl/issues/32) in the [BibParser.jl issues](https://github.com/Humans-of-Julia/BibParser.jl/issues).

-Also, even though `QuantumCitations` has limited support for [escaped symbols](http://www.bibtex.org/SpecialSymbols/), the full use of unicode is both supported and strongly encouraged.
+Also, even though `DocumenterCitations` has limited support for [escaped symbols](http://www.bibtex.org/SpecialSymbols/), the full use of unicode is both supported and strongly encouraged.

 All entries should have a `Doi` field, or a `Url` field if no DOI is available.